rambip/yew-markdown/README.md

 # ROADMAP
-- implement tables with right/left/center align
 - implement note reference and image reference
-- disable unused features from used crates
 - publish as a crate as soon as it is stable